Dh410215/Minecraft-Beginner-Guide1/Minecraft_Manual_GitHub.md

 ## 1. Create New World Screen (Game Mode & Difficulty)

-In this menu you create your new Minecraft world.
+In this menu you'll create your new Minecraft world.
 You can pick your preferred game mode, insert a seed (optional), and select the difficulty level.

 To set up your world: